September Theme Challenge – “Backlight”

 Some Considerations

-Camera Settings: You can start in Aperture Priority mode (Av for Canon or A for Nikon, Sony) with a smaller aperture (larger f-stop number) say f/5.6 to f/11 with a low ISO of 100 to 400.
-Tweak the setting to a larger aperture (smaller f-stop number), f/2.8 to f/5.6, if you want to use selective focus for a specific detail subject.
+Camera Settings: You can start in Aperture Priority mode (Av for Canon or A for Nikon, Sony) with a best aperture for the image (f-stop number) say f/2.8 to f/11, and use your ISO to adjust your final exposure.
 Keep an eye on what the camera chooses for a shutter speed especially if you are taking your images handheld.
-If the shutter speed is slow say 1/50 then raise your ISO to obtain a faster shutter speed of at least 1/100.
-For these types of images, you could use a wide range of focal lengths depending on what you want to create, anything from 35mm to 200 mm, just be aware of your depth of field and remember to use a shutter speed suitable for the focal length you are using.
+If the shutter speed is slower say 1/100 then raise your ISO to obtain a faster shutter speed suitable for your subject, at least 1/focal length) while considering the wind.
+For these types of images, you could use various focal lengths depending on what you want to create, anything from 50mm to 500 mm, just be aware of your depth of field, keeping your intended sharpness throughout the image, check you image to make sure your intended subject is sharp.

 Example Images